2 - Chromosome Compaction

 Eukaryotic Chromosome Compaction

 Let us now consider how the human genome, which is over six feet in length, can be packaged into a single nucleus.
-Chromosome compaction in eukaryotes involves the association of the DNA double-helix with proteins (both histone and nonhistone proteins) to form chromatin.
+An important aspect of chromosome compaction in eukaryotes involves the association of the DNA double-helix with proteins (both histone and nonhistone proteins) to form chromatin.

-The first level of chromosome compaction in eukaryotes involves the formation of structures called nucleosomes (see Figure 2.3).
-The basic structure of chromatin consists of chains of nucleosomes that resemble beads on a string.
+The basic structure of chromatin consists of chains of nucleosomes that resemble beads on a string (see Figure 2.3).
 A nucleosome core particle consists of 146–147 base pairs (bp) of DNA negatively supercoiled around eight histone proteins.
 There are four types of histone proteins within a nucleosome; each histone protein is present in two copies.
 These histone proteins are called H2A, H2B, H3, and H4.

 - What is a nucleosome?